Colin Moynihan, 4th Baron Moynihan: Peerage

 A writ of summons was issued on 30 April 1997 confirming Colin Moynihan in the title of Baron Moynihan.

 Lord Moynihan also succeeded as a baronet, a title granted to the first holder in 1922.

+Moynihan was removed from the House of Lords in April 2026 as part of the House of Lords (Hereditary Peers) Act 2026, but was returned to the House as a life peer when he was created as Baron Moynihan of Purbeck, of Leeds in the County of York on 4 June 2026.

 British Olympic Association

 On 5 October 2005, Moynihan was elected chairman of the British Olympic Association (BOA), for the run-up to the 2012 London Olympic Games.
 He beat the 1968 Olympic hurdles champion, David Hemery, by a vote of 28 to 15.
 He was re-elected unopposed in 2008.

 He has served on a number of committees and commissions for the International Olympic Committee including the IOC International Relations Commission, the IOC 2009 Congress Editorial Committee and as an executive board member of the Association of National Olympic Committees from 2006 to 2011.
 He was elected to the European Olympic Committee Executive Board in 2009.
 In the context of the London 2012 Olympic Games, Lord Moynihan was a director of the London Organising Committee of the Olympic and Paralympic Games (LOCOG), where he also served on the LOCOG Audit Committee; a trustee of International Inspiration and a member of the Olympic Board, which had oversight of the London 2012 Games.